Cowboy Bebop (2021 TV series): Casting

 The casting of newcomer Eden Perkins as Radical Ed was announced on the day of the series' release to Netflix, though only appears in the final scenes of the tenth episode.
 According to Nemec, "To keep the mystery around the character was to not necessarily want to promise that this was going to be a season that was inclusive of Ed, to not necessarily put something that many may find is disappointing out into the world.
 But in fairness, Ed doesn't show up in the anime until many episodes in, maybe about a third of the way through the entire series.
 So, it felt fair to also keep Ed from showing up [in live-action]."

 Pre-production

-Nemec and the writers also looked beyond the source material to the movies that influenced the original anime director, Shinichirō Watanabe when developing the anime with studio Sunrise in the 1990s.
-The Netflix Cowboy Bebop team researched Howard Hawks' The Big Sleep (1946), the classic Sergio Leone spaghetti Western The Good, the Bad and the Ugly (1966), the New Hollywood classic Bonnie and Clyde (1967), Stanley Kubrick's 2001: A Space Odyssey (1968), the neo-noir action thriller Dirty Harry (1971), as well as buddy cop comedy Lethal Weapon (1987), and even the macabre action drama The Crow (1994) to represent Cowboy Bebop through the reality of cinema.
+Nemec and the writers also looked beyond the source material to the movies that influenced the original anime director, Shinichirō Watanabe, when he devoted the anime with studio Sunrise in the 1990s.
+To bring Cowboy Bebop to the reality of cinema, the Netflix team drew inspiration from such films as The Big Sleep (1946), The Good, the Bad and the Ugly (1966), Bonnie and Clyde (1967), 2001: A Space Odyssey (1968), Dirty Harry (1971), Lethal Weapon (1987), and The Crow (1994).
 "We put a pretty extensive and expansive list together, and we spent a lot of time really looking at the inspirations," Nemec said.
 The showrunner did not watch much other anime or even live-action anime adaptations in preparation for the show.